by Surbhi Bhatia

 You would have heard or read this a thousand times, but the truth doesn’t change.
 It is your holy grail.
 If you get in the habit of making a checklist every day before you set out to work, it will make you so much more productive as you get through each and every item in your to-do list.
 You will be able to focus on important tasks and see them to completion.
 One of the challenges of being an entrepreneur is that you are your own boss, and there is nobody to review your work.
 You need to discipline yourself to ensure you are working at your most optimal level.
 Once you start doing this, you can go a step further, and allocate time to each item and also a priority.

 2. Discretionary Use of Social Media

 Social Media today is both a boon and a bane.
-It is a double edged sword.
+It is a double-edged sword.
 As an entrepreneur, it is indispensable, but as an individual, it can be highly distracting.
 Make sure the time spent on social media is purely for the business.
-You can understand customer perspectives, you can look at how your competitive do ads, you can read helpful blogs, but don’t get sucked into your phone for random scrolling, reading irrelevant tabloid and doing online shopping.
+You can understand customer perspectives, you can look at how your competitors do ads, and you can read helpful blogs, but don’t get sucked into your phone for random scrolling, reading irrelevant tabloids, and doing online shopping.

 3. Believe in Yourself